zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

        ![](./images/adb-dbv_007.png " ")

-    - Once restart completes, log in to SQL Worksheet as *`DBA_DEBRA`* user and verify DV is enabled
+    - Once restart completes, log in to SQL Worksheet as the *`DBA_DEBRA`* user and verify DV is enabled

       ````
       <copy>SELECT * FROM DBA_DV_STATUS;</copy>